Yes sometimes I need to get tough and this is something I need to ask “Are you making excuses in your business?

 So how do we tackle these beliefs?

-Today I’ll share two techniques with you that will help
+Today I’ll share three techniques with you that will help – EFT, affirmations and hypnosis.

 Try the above techniques.
 I recommend you practice them daily on business days for a minimum of 30 days.